 Could Your Mindset Affect How Well A Treatment Works?

 Anxiety about side effects can keep people from starting or sticking to drug regimens or medical procedures.
-A group of researchers at Stanford wanted to find out if a simple mindset shift could help patients tolerate an uncomfortable treatment.
-They learned that when physicians make the effort to reframe potentially unpleasant symptoms in a positive light, it helped patients stay calm and persevere.
+A group of researchers at Stanford University wanted to find out whether a simple mindset shift could help patients tolerate an uncomfortable treatment.
+They learned that when physicians make the effort to reframe potentially unpleasant symptoms in a positive light, it helped patients to stay calm and persevere.

 The researchers studied this approach with a group of families who, in a desperate search for relief from food allergies, signed their children up for a study testing the investigational treatment known as oral immunotherapy.
-Several studies show promising results for this treatment, which requires patients to eat gradually increasing amounts of the trigger food every day for months in order to teach the immune system to tolerate it.
+Several studies show promising results for this treatment, which requires patients to eat gradually increasing amounts of the trigger food every day for months to teach the immune system to tolerate it.

 The procedure is safe if done with medical supervision, but many people experience unpleasant — and very occasionally life-threatening — allergic symptoms.
 So it can cause considerable stress.

-Getting her 8-year-old to make the mental switch from,"'No, no, you can never eat this' to 'Mommy really needs you to eat this' was terrifying," recalls Jessika Welcome, whose two daughters were diagnosed with peanut allergies as toddlers.
-The San Francisco Bay Area mother first fed her younger daughter the trigger food — a trace of peanut flour mixed into applesauce — when she entered a research study at Stanford University in early 2017.
+Getting her 8-year-old to make the mental switch from," 'No, no, you can never eat this' to 'Mommy really needs you to eat this' was terrifying," recalls Jessika Welcome, whose two daughters were diagnosed with peanut allergies as toddlers.
+The San Francisco Bay Area mother first fed her younger daughter the trigger food — a trace of peanut flour mixed into applesauce — when she entered a research study at Stanford in early 2017.

 Welcome thought the study was testing the effectiveness of the food allergy treatment.
-In fact, it was designed by psychologists who wanted to see if shifting the way patients view side effects could ease anxiety and improve the treatment experience.
+In fact, it was designed by psychologists who wanted to see whether shifting the way patients view side effects could ease anxiety and improve the treatment experience.

 In oral immunotherapy studies, many patients complain of occasional mouth itchiness, stomach pain, hives, vomiting or other symptoms.
 The symptoms are almost always not life-threatening.
 Yet in more than a decade of studies, nearly a fifth drop out of these trials because of symptom-related stress, notes Dr. Brian Vickery, an allergist-immunologist at Emory University who was not involved with the new research.
 He says it's "important context and why [the mindset study] is so interesting and unique."

 The research was led by psychologist Alia Crum, principal investigator of Stanford's Mind and Body Lab.
 It's the latest in the lab's growing body of studies looking at how mindset and social factors influence physical health.
-According to a study Crum published in 2017, just feeling that you're less fit than others could shave years of your life, and her 2014 research shows how what we read on food labels can affect how our bodies process food.
+According to a study Crum published in 2017, just feeling that you're less fit than others could shave years of your life, and her 2014 research shows how what we read on food labels can affect the way our bodies process food.

 The effect of a new treatment "is not just the pharmaceutical substance.
 It's a combined product of that substance and our mindsets — our beliefs about the nature of the illness and our body's ability to tolerate and to feel," Crum says.
 "Our work is trying to systematically understand what those forces are and to rigorously and scientifically test the impact of those forces."

-Note: A previous version of this story incorrectly gave Christina Ciaccio's first name as Christine.